 3. Weight Training

-No, you don’t have to become a bodybuilder.
+No, you don’t have to become a bodybuilder!
 But strength training instead of cardio once a week can reverse some of the metabolic slowdown that comes with age by increasing your resting metabolic rate.

 4. Do Yoga

-Try a Yin yoga sequence, which includes some simple, yet effective, twists and moves that help support metabolism and encourage detoxification through the liver and gall bladder.
+Try a Yin yoga sequence, which includes some simple, yet effective, twists and moves that help support metabolism and encourage healthy digestion.

 5. Run or Swim Intervals

-If you’re a runner or swimmer, a few 30- or 60-second high-intensity intervals (once every five minutes or so) can ramp up your oxygen intake and train your cells to work harder to burn energy.
+If you’re a runner or swimmer, a few 30- or 60-second high-intensity intervals (once every five minutes or so) can ramp up your anaerobic oxygen intake and prompt your cells to work harder to burn energy.